Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (B) For purposes of this rule, standards for implementing the nursing process also apply to a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.

-The licensed practical nurse shall contribute to the nursing assessment of the client.
+The licensed practical nurse shall contribute to the nursing assessment of the patient.
 The licensed practical nurse shall, in an accurate and timely manner:

-(a) Collect and document objective and subjective data related to the client’s health status; and
+(a) Collect and document objective and subjective data related to the patient's health status; and

-(b) Report objective and subjective data to other members of the health care team;
+(b) Report objective and subjective data to the directing registered nurse or health care provider, and other members of the health care team;

 (2) Planning: